nobelk/nobelk/README.md

 ### Cloud Services and Distributed Systems
 AWS hands-on demos with Lambda, S3, and serverless pipelines.
 Explores cost optimization and security best practices.
 - pyloglog - Efficient and Optimized Cardinality Estimation of Data Streams
+- count-min-sketch - probabilistically estimate the frequency of an item/element in a stream of data.

 ### python-lab
 Data wrangling, quick ML proofs-of-concept, and Python-based utility scripts.